 Some types of ivy have been bred for small spaces and even indoor spaces.
 If you are looking for an ivy-like plant that’s suited for shady areas indoors, choose Ivy-Leaf Peperomia.

 Many states, such as California, consider English ivy and Algerian ivy invasive species.
 They recommend against growing these ivies.
+Fortunately, Boston Ivy isn’t botanically a “true” ivy, so it’s worth considering if not on the invasive list where you live.

 Depending on your location, the best time for planting ivy is usually in the early fall or early spring.
-This allows the young plants to put down adequate roots before the next winter, while avoiding transplanting during the heat of summer.
+This allows the young plants to put down adequate roots before the next winter while avoiding transplanting during the heat of summer.

 If you want more color intensity and leaf variegation, plant the ivy in a sunny spot.
 Indirect light is the best choice to prevent sunburn or heat damage to the leaves (which tends to happen on particularly scorching sunny afternoons).
 Ivy can also thrive in shady areas – it just may not grow as quickly.